mvakde/mvakde.github.io/_pages/about.md

 Here's some cool shit I've done: <em>(details in dropdown)</em>

 - Team India selection camp for the Astronomy Olympiad without studying
 - Cracked JEE in an [extremely unconventional manner](./blog/jee-is-easy)
-- Went founder mode after being misdiagnosed with arthritis at 19.
+- Went founder mode after being misdiagnosed with arthritis at 19 (pre-chatgpt)
 Correctly diagnosed myself & solved it in a year
 - <details markdown="block">
     <summary style="cursor:pointer; ">Saved myself in a medical emergency (doctors didn't know what rhabdomyolysis was)</summary>